-Press [Ctrl+F] or click in the Quick Search box above the Navigator to activate Quick Search.
-Quick Search only finds pictures that are in the Catalog.
+Press [Ctrl+F] or click the search box above the Navigator to activate Quick Search.
+This function is only available for files that have been added to the Catalog.

-The Quick Search pane contains several controls.
+The Quick Search pane contains several controls:

 - Text enter the text to find here.
-Zoner starts searching immediately once you begin typing.
-Use Search in to make Zoner look only in certain portions of pictures' information (e.g. just their keywords or location), instead of all their text information. - Rating use this search for pictures by rating.
-Use the options here to search for ratings less than, equal to, or higher than the one you set. - Labels use this to search based on one or more of the various colored Labels that can be given to photos. - GPS use this to find pictures by GPS coordinates.
+ZPS starts searching immediately once you begin typing.
+You can tell the program to Search in all text related to pictures, or in certain kinds only-e.g. keywords, the path to the file, its description or its location. - Rating use these controls for rating-based searches, in any of three modes: Equal To, Less Than, and Greater Than - Label use this to search based on one or more of the various colored Labels that you can give to photos. - GPS use this to find pictures by GPS coordinates.
 Use the buttons here to get coordinates from the selected picture, a different picture file, or a map.
-After setting the coordinates, set how far away from them Zoner should look, using Radius. - Include subfolders use this option (available in the Browser only) to find pictures in both the current folder and its subfolders.
+After setting the coordinates, set how far away from them Zoner should look, using the Radius. - Including subfolders use this option (available in the Browser only) to find pictures in both the current folder and its subfolders.